 There are great opportunities to save and get great rates through virtual online banks.
 These banks can offer customers some advantages in lower fees or better rates, however, it’s important to evaluate how convenient or cost-effective these are if you need to conduct physical transactions.

 Also, make sure these online banks are FDIC-insured or member of the FDIC.
 This means that your deposits are insured by the FDIC.
 Some overseas banks may not be able to offer you this coverage.
 There also may be some restrictions on how much of your deposit is insured if your online bank actually has an FDIC-insured parent bank.

 Customers can benefit from looking for banking promotions.
 Banks run different types of promotions for different types of account year-round.
 They are a great way to get started with any type of account.
-Banks will sometimes offer higher rates, free features, discounts, waived fees, free gifts, cash, etc. Just be sure to read the fine print and know what fees or features will come into play once the promotion period ends.
+Banks will sometimes offer higher rates, free features, discounts, waived fees, free gifts, cash, etc. We make sure to read the fine print and track what fees or features will come into play once the promotion period ends.

-Once you’ve assessed your banking needs, don’t forget to consider how you will access the services you’ve signed up to receive.
-Location, extended hours, local, national or international branches and online capability are also considerations when selecting the right bank.
+We track locations, extended hours, local, national or international branches and online capabilities that are also considerations when selecting the right bank.

-These are some basic pointers in getting started.
-The most important thing for a prospective customer is to do their homework.
+The most important thing for a prospective customer is to do your homework.
 You should not just compare different banks, but also different types of account products offered by each bank.
 Do this, and you’re bound to get a great deal, or at least be far more educated and conversant in negotiating through the hundreds of options that banks offer.